nordic-institute/X-Road/doc/Manuals/ug-ss_x-road_6_security_server_user_guide.md

 ## 12 Audit Log

 The security server keeps an audit log.
-The audit log events are generated by the user interface when the user changes the system’s state or configuration.
+The audit log events are generated by the user interface when the user changes the system's state or configuration.
 The user actions are logged regardless of whether the outcome was a success or a failure.
 The complete list of the audit log events is described in \[[SPEC-AL](#Ref_SPEC-AL)\].

 Actions that change the system state or configuration but are not carried out using the user interface are not logged (for example, X-Road software installation and upgrade, user creation and permission granting, and changing the configuration files).